Nissan Note: Note Autech Crossover

 The Note Autech Crossover went on sale in October 2021 in Japan.
-It is a version of the Note with crossover body, with exclusive blue signature LEDs, metal-finish door mirrors, 25 mm of increased ground clearance via retuned suspension and larger diameter tyres.
+It is a version of the Note with a crossover body, with exclusive blue signature LEDs, metal-finish door mirrors, 25 mm of increased ground clearance via retuned suspension, and larger diameter tyres.
 Initial grades include X and X Four.
 The Autech Crossover was facelifted in May 2024, shortly after the rest of the Note lineup.
 The new model has redesigned bumpers and additional metal-finish elements including roof rails and a trim piece at the rear bumpers.